wildporg/wildporg-bypass-plus-plus/README.md

 - Using Bypass++

 To use Bypass++ go to your desired website, and click the arrow at the top of the page and click ok.
 This will redirect you to the google hosted / google proxied page.
-Any url bugs or other issues please notify me here.
+Any url bugs or other issues please notify me here or email me at help@wildporg.com.
 Thanks for installing!

 # Intelectual Property of wildporg. (https://github.com/wildporg) (http://wildporg.com)
 ## wildporg.com may not be available at the current time.
 Sorry for any inconveniences.